ajbanjara/Wireshark/Development/PcapNg.md

 There is a [github repository](https://github.com/hadrielk/pcapng-test-generator) of various test files to try a pcapng reader/parser on, in both little endian and big endian formats.

+You can dump the contents of a pcapng file with TShark:

+    tshark -V -Xread_format:"MIME Files Format" -r /path/to/a.pcapng

 ## Challenging pcapng Files

   - [test008.ntar](uploads/__moin_import__/attachments/Development/PcapNg/test008.ntar) (SHB, IDB, SHB, IDB) - contains two SHBs.
 Wireshark refuses to load this file since it contains multiple SHB's, which is not yet supported.